CBIIT/INS-Data/README.md

 # INS-Data Repository

-Welcome to the INS-Data repository for the [Index of NCI Studies (INS)](https://studycatalog.cancer.gov/)!
-This repository is designed to use a curated list of key National Cancer Institute (NCI) Programs to build lists of all associated extramural grants, projects and their associated publications.
+**Welcome to the Data Gathering Repository for the [Index of NCI Studies (INS)](https://studycatalog.cancer.gov/)!**
+This repository is designed to use a curated list of key National Cancer Institute (NCI) programs to gather data for grants, projects and publications associated with each program in an automated way.
 This repository accesses resources from  the [NIH RePORTER API](https://api.reporter.nih.gov/), [NIH iCite bulk downloads](https://icite.od.nih.gov/api), and the [NCBI PubMed API](https://www.ncbi.nlm.nih.gov/books/NBK25497/) (through [BioPython](https://biopython.org/docs/1.75/api/Bio.Entrez.html)).

+**To access file outputs of the data gathering process**, [follow the instructions below](#accessing-output-files).

 # Table of Contents